Lemnnn/eJam-assignment/README.md

 IF I HAD MORE TIME :

+  - I would use Docker to make the development experience better
   - allow users to upvote or downvote superheroes based on their humility
   - I would prioritize implementing the Update, Delete, and Search features, as they are essential for a fully functional CRUD API
   - I would explore adding Superhero Teams and Superhero Images to make the API more engaging and visually appealing